sergioreyblanco/texture_superpixels_classification_scheme/README.md

 	-7  -->  dsift_parameters : 4 parameters for the DSIFT algorithm | DEFAULT = 2 4 4 8
 	-12  -->  LIOP_parameters : 5 parameters for the LIOP algorithm | DEFAULT = 11 2 5 2 0.1
 	-5  -->  HOG_parameters : 4 parameters for the HOG algorithm | DEFAULT = 32 8 FALSE
+	-6  -->  LBP_parameters : 1 parameter for the LBP algorithm | DEFAULT = 100
 	-r  -->  reduction_method : mean, PCA, ... reduction methods | DEFAULT = 1

 	* Parameters -t (1 or 2) and -p (any) are mutually exclusive;